 Star House recognizes that any one of us needs the following four essentials, consistently and simultaneously, in order to thrive: health/well-being, a good job to cover living expenses; affordable housing; and supportive relationships.
-Star House is connecting young people in Central Ohio with all four through our drop-in center, Carol Stewart Village, Star Works and staff and programs that foster supportive relationships, such as the Open Table Mentor program.
-You can learn about these programs below.
+Star House staff are connecting young people in Central Ohio with all four through our drop-in center, Carol Stewart Village, Star Works and programs that foster supportive relationships, such as the Open Table Mentor program.
+You can learn more about our drop in center program here and our other programs below.

 Star House recently partnered with Finance Fund to build and open Carol Stewart Village, a neighborhood for emerging adults in Franklinton.

 Star House connects young people experiencing homelessness with transitional employment opportunities through our workforce development program, Star Works.

 Star House connects young people with supportive relationships through The Open Table program.
 Are you interested in becoming a mentor to youth at Star House?